GiorgioRicciardiello/ArterialManager/ReadMe.md

 # ArterialManager

 📊 **ArterialManager** is a Python-based toolkit for **angiogenesis research data processing**.
-It includes two complementary pipelines:
+It includes three complementary pipelines:

 1. **Table Manager** → merges, normalizes, and formats **Angiotool**, **Cell Count**, and **Sample** Excel files into a clean master dataset.
 2. **Streamlit Visualizer** → Uses the results from 'Table Manager' and generates a plot for visualization
 3. **Vessel Overlap Analysis** → performs **intensity-weighted and binary colocalization analysis** of red and green vessel networks from microscopy images.

-Both pipelines can be run via scripts, Streamlit apps, or Colab notebooks.
+All pipelines can be run via scripts with Streamlit apps and Minerva Super Computer

 ---